keyboard-dev/starter-template-v3/docs/third-party-apps.md

 **Need Help?**
 - Check the specific API documentation for each service you're integrating
 - Review GitHub Codespaces documentation for secrets management
-- Use the provided test scripts to validate your setup
 - Monitor your third-party service dashboards for usage and errors
 - Follow security best practices and rotate keys regularly